talisma-cassoma/Gaussian-elimination-or-row-reduction/README.md

 linear equation systeme solver with meth of PIVOT
 # What for?

+ is an algorithm in linear algebra for solving a system of linear equations.
 *This code is the application of that math method*

 # Projet issues